 In addition to the standard vaccinations such as tetanus, mumps, measles, rubella, etc., which should be refreshed regularly anyway, the Tropical Institute recommends hepatitis A, hepatitis B, typhoid, rabies and Japanese encephalitis.
 In North Sumatra, there have been increased cases of polio in recent years.
 It is therefore advisable to brush up on this vaccination.

 There is also a low risk of malaria in Sumatra.
 It may therefore be advisable to take malaria prophylaxis with you.
+Here is a map of Malaria cases worldwide with only a handfull of cases in Sumatra.

 Do I need health insurance for Sumatra??